Vaporware

 Vaporware is often announced months or years before its purported release, with few details about its development being released.
 Developers have been accused of intentionally promoting vaporware to keep customers from switching to competing products that offer more features.
 Network World magazine called vaporware an "epidemic" in 1989 and blamed the press for not investigating if developers' claims were true.
 Seven major companies issued a report in 1990 saying that they felt vaporware had hurt the industry's credibility.
 The United States accused several companies of announcing vaporware early enough to violate antitrust laws, but few have been found guilty.

-"Vaporware" was coined by a Microsoft engineer in 1982 to describe the company's Xenix operating system and first appeared in print in a newsletter by entrepreneur Esther Dyson in 1983.
+"Vaporware" was coined by a Microsoft engineer in 1982 to describe the company's Xenix operating system and appeared in print at least as early as the May 1983 issue of Sinclair User magazine (spelled 'Vapourware' in UK English).
 It became popular among writers in the industry as a way to describe products they felt took too long to be released.
 InfoWorld magazine editor Stewart Alsop helped popularize it by lampooning Bill Gates with a Golden Vaporware award for the late release of his company's first version of Windows in 1985.

-Vaporware first implied intentional fraud when it was applied to the Ovation office suite in 1983; the suite's demonstration was well received by the press, but the product was never released.

 Etymology

 "Vaporware", sometimes synonymous with "vaportalk" in the 1980s, has no single definition.
-It is generally used to describe a hardware or software product that has been announced, but that the developer has no intention of releasing any time soon, if ever.
+It is generally used to describe a hardware or software product that has been announced, but that the developer is unlikely to release any time soon, if ever.

 The first reported use of the word was in 1982 by an engineer at the computer software company Microsoft.
 Ann Winblad, president of Open Systems Accounting Software, wanted to know if Microsoft planned to stop developing its Xenix operating system as some of Open System's products depended on it.
 She asked two Microsoft software engineers, John Ulett and Mark Ursino, who confirmed that development of Xenix had stopped.
 "One of them told me, 'Basically, it's vaporware'," she later said.
 Winblad compared the word to the idea of "selling smoke", implying Microsoft was selling a product it would soon not support.

 Winblad described the word to influential computer expert Esther Dyson, who published it for the first time in her monthly newsletter RELease 1.0.
 In an article titled "Vaporware" in the November 1983 issue of RELease 1.0, Dyson defined the word as "good ideas incompletely implemented".
 She described three software products shown at COMDEX in Las Vegas that year with bombastic advertisements.
 She stated that demonstrations of the "purported revolutions, breakthroughs and new generations" at the exhibition did not meet those claims.